Model Sierra Furtado Rocks A Sheer Top While Posing On The Beach

 Model and influencer Sierra Furtado treated her Instagram fans to a stunning new snapshot of herself on Thursday, August 13.
 The 26-year-old YouTuber looked flawless as she posed on Newport Beach in California.

 Furtado rocked a sheer white top with flowing sleeves and embroidered flowers.
-The blouse was purchased from the women’s clothing line 4si3nna The Label.
-She paired the top with high waisted light wash jeans with a frayed trim.
+The blouse was purchased from the 4SI3NNA The Label clothing line.
+She paired the top with high-waisted light-wash jeans with a frayed trim.
 The trendy shorts were purchased from the trendy denim brand AGOLDE.

 Never one to leave out accessories, Furtado wore a gold Cartier bracelet and a bangle bracelet on one wrist.
 She accessorized with a pair of gold hoop earrings and a couple of different rings.
-A pair of black vintage looking sunglasses were perched on top of her head.
+A pair of black sunglasses were perched on top of her head.

-Furtado wore her long dark blond hair tied back in a low ponytail and turned to look over her shoulder as she posed for the camera, a slight smile on her face.
-She held a glass of what appeared to be white wine and showed off an impressive, glowing tan.
+Furtado wore her dark blond hair tied back in a low ponytail, and she turned to look over her shoulder with a slight smile on her face as she posed for the camera.
+She held a glass of what appeared to be white wine and showed off an impressive glowing tan.

-It appeared to be an overcast day, a grey sky visible overhead.
-However, the background was still stunning featuring calm ocean waves.
+It appeared to be an overcast day with a gray sky visible overhead.
+However, the background featured calm ocean waves.
 A few swimmers could be seen enjoying the water out in the distance.

-In the caption of her post, Furtado made a pun about drinking on the beach.
-The photograph earned a plethora of likes, accumulating over 80 thousand in less than 24 hours after being shared online.
-She boasts a total of 1.6 million followers on the platform overall as well as 2.67 million on YouTube where she is known for sharing vlogs and lifestyle themed videos.
+In the caption of her post, Furtado made a pun about drinking at the beach.
+The photograph earned a plethora of likes, accumulating over 80,000 in less than 24 hours after being shared online.
+She boasts a total of 1.6 million followers on the platform overall, as well as 2.67 million subscribers on YouTube where she is known for sharing vlogs and lifestyle-themed videos.

 On this particular post, Furtado’s fans took to the comments section to compliment her on her stunning looks and sense of fashion.